-Aspergillosis precipitin detects the type and quantity of specific Aspergillus antibodies in the blood.
+Aspergillus precipitin detects the type and quantity of specific Aspergillus antibodies in the blood.
 Antibodies are immunoglobulin proteins made by the immune system in response to harmful substances called antigens.
-An antigen is a substance that your body recognizes as a threat, for example, an invading microorganism such as Aspergillus.
+An antigen is a substance that your body recognizes as a threat.
+One example is an invading microorganism such as Aspergillus.

 Each antibody the immune system makes is uniquely designed to defend the body against a specific antigen.
-There is no limit to the number of different antibodies a healthy immune system can make.
-Each time the body encounters a new antigen, it makes the corresponding antibody to fight it.
+There’s no limit to the number of different antibodies a healthy immune system can make.
+Each time the body encounters a new antigen it makes the corresponding antibody to fight it.

-The aspergillosis precipitin test looks for IgM, IgG, and IgE antibodies in the blood.
-This helps to determine not only the presence of Aspergillus, but also how it the fungus might be affecting the body.
+The aspergillus precipitin test looks for IgM, IgG, and IgE antibodies in the blood.
+This helps to determine presence of Aspergillus and how the fungus might be affecting the body.

 Your doctor will instruct you if there is a need to fast before the blood test.
 Otherwise, no preparation is needed.

-A nurse or other healthcare provider will draw blood from a vein, usually from the inside of the elbow.
-He or she will first clean the site with a germ-killing antiseptic and then wrap an elastic band around the arm, causing the vein to swell with blood.
+A nurse or other doctor will draw blood from a vein, usually from the inside of the elbow.
+They will first clean the site with a germ-killing antiseptic and then wrap an elastic band around the arm, causing the vein to swell with blood.